 What with the makeup sponge having a big moment, thanks to big promo acts by the Kardashians and other influencers, the makeup brush seems to have lost a bit of its shine.
 But to our greatest joy it is still in the race when it comes to obtaining a flawless complexion.
 For a subtle result with transparency effects, you can most definitely count on it.
 Even if it does tend to be expensive let’s be honest (or definitely more expensive than a simple sponge).
-Fortunately we have you covered on that front with a Debenhams discount code, so you can skip on the sponge and opt for brushes.

 Our shopping pick: